-- 6.1 To be eligible for election as an elected parent member, a person must: - a) not be an official member; - b) not have been convicted of an indictable offence, unless the minister gives approval under the Act: - c) attend a meeting called for the purpose of electing parent members; - d) be the parent of a child attending the school; and - e) submit a nomination in accordance with the election procedures described at Schedule 3. - 6.2 A person is eligible to vote for an elected parent member if that person is eligible to be elected as an elected parent member. - 6.3 Each elected parent member holds office for a term, not longer than two years, determined by the school council prior to conducting the election for that member.
+- 6.1 To be eligible for election as an elected parent member, a person must: - a) not be an official member; - b) not have been convicted of an indictable offence, unless the minister gives approval under the Act; - c) be the parent of a child attending the school; and - d) submit a nomination in accordance with the election procedures described at Schedule 3. - 6.2 A person is eligible to vote for an elected parent member if that person is eligible to be elected as an elected parent member. - 6.3 Each elected parent member holds office for a term, not longer than two years, determined by the school council prior to conducting the election for that member.